 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be CALLED Wonderful Counselor, MIGHTY GOD, EVERLASTING [aḏ - 5703 [e] FATHER, Prince of Peace. – Isaiah 9:6 NIV

 Most Trinitarian and Oneness doctrine believers use this verse by pointing to the name 'Mighty God' and 'Everlasting Father' as proof that their doctrines are true.
-What Trinitarians fail to understand is that in their doctrine Jesus is not the Father; therefore, that particular name does not work because their creed states otherwise.
-For Oneness proponents this verse is used to prove that that Jesus is the Father.
+For the Trinitarian, what they fail to understand is that in their doctrine Christ is not the Father; therefore, that particular name does not work because their creed states otherwise.
+For Oneness proponents this verse is used to prove that Christ is the Father.

 So we must ask ourselves, does this verse actually teach that our Messiah is literally God Himself?